shallwe-dance/xv6/README.md

 # Assignment 5.
 Large File Support & Block Group File System (100/100)
 + Goal : Increase the maximum size of an xv6 file + implement block group
 + Key Features
+    + Modified system to support doubly-indirect block, so the maximum file size increased from 70KB to 8.5MB
+    + data and inode blocks are evenly distributed across the physical disk
 + Review : My favorite xv6 project!
 Easy to debug, highly instructive, and fun.